shocknet/docs/docs/terms/terms.md

 Unlawful or otherwise dangerous use of our services will be terminated without warning or recompense, and referred to law enforcement if appropriate.
 This includes but is not limited to the uploading of criminally vile content.

-Denial of Service attacks either on or from our infrastructure will not be tolerated.
+Denial of Service attacks, either on or from our infrastructure, will not be tolerated.

 Copyright claimants should send applicable evidence to any of our contact methods for prompt assistance.

 Bootstrap modes are provided as a convenience for procuring cloud services.
 Refund and change limits are imposed to prevent exploitation by those looking to circumvent US Law.
-Refund or change withdrawls to 3rd parties are prohibited.
+Refund or change withdraws to 3rd parties are prohibited.

 ## Privacy